bluegreen-labs/appeears/README.md

 Before starting save the provided NASA Earth Data password to your local keychain.
 The package does not allow you to use your password inline in scripts to limit security issues when sharing scripts on github or otherwise.
+In the `appeears` package and API the login user is your chosen user name, **not your email address**.

+In the `R` console (command line) use the following workflow to enter your `appeears` credentials in your keychain management.
+If this fails, please fall back to file based keychain management (see below).
+Avoid putting the `rs_set_key()` code in your script as you might leak login credentials through code sharing!

 ``` r
 # set a key to the keychain